RubioApps/RubioGuard/docs/3-Networking.md

 ```

-## DNS
+## DNS (optional)

-This option is used by the Proxy to resolve the namesof the remote servers.
+This option is used by the Proxy to resolve the names of the remote servers.
+Only use if you decided to set a different DNS than the one used by the resolver of your server.
+In my case, I do not use it anymore since the machine running the Bind9 DNS and Squid Proxy is the same

 ```
 dns_nameservers 1.1.1.1